 Cybec 21st Century Australian Composers’ Program

-Applicants must be Australian citizens or permanent residents living in Australia for the duration of the program (March 2020 - February 2021).
-Please note that the age limit has been extended from previous years; applicants are to be aged 35 and under on 1 March 2020.
+Applicants must be Australian citizens or permanent residents living in Australia for the duration of the program (March 2021 - February 2022), and aged 35 and under on 1 March 2021.

-In addition to completing this form, to apply you will also be required to submit a PDF of your composition together with an MP3 recording via Dropbox.
+In addition to completing this form below, to apply you will also be required to submit a PDF score of your composition together with an MP3 recording, via Dropbox only.
 Ideally the MP3 should be a live recording of your piece, although a high quality midi recording is also acceptable.

 How the participants are chosen

-The shortlisted compositions will be reviewed by a balanced panel of 4-5 professionals (comprising of people such as a conductor, musician, composer, composition lecturer, MSO Artistic staff member).
-At first the panel are unaware of any of your details while they listen to your recordings.
+The shortlist of composers will move onto round two where your details will be revealed to a panel of 4-5 professionals (comprising of people such as a conductor, musician, composer, composition lecturer, MSO Artistic staff member).

-Applicant details will be revealed to the panel only after they have shortlisted the compositions further.
-Anyone on the panel with a conflict of interest will make the panel aware of this (for instance if they know you in a professional, personal or educational setting).
-The panel then chooses the four participants from their shortlist.
+Any member of the panel with a conflict of interest will make the panel aware of this (for instance if they know you in a professional, personal or educational setting).
+The panel then choses the four Program participants from the shortlist.
 You will be informed of the panel’s decision only after the four participants are chosen.

 If you are chosen as a participant

-If you are chosen as one of the four 2020 Program participants you will be provided with a composition mentor for the duration of the Program.
+If you are chosen as one of the four 2021 participants of the Program you will be provided with a composition mentor for the duration of the program.
 The mentor is usually based in the city in which you are living, but in some cases if there is a more appropriate composer/mentor living elsewhere, then they will be chosen if you are both happy to communicate via phone/email/online.

-There are various deadlines throughout the year which will be communicated at the start of the Program.
-Mid-2020 there is a workshop day in Melbourne comprising of valuable time with both the MSO Librarian and some orchestral musicians where you will be able to discuss questions related to your composition.
+There are various deadlines throughout the year which will be communicated at the start of the program.
+Mid-2021 there is a workshop day in Melbourne (or online depending on circumstances) comprising of valuable time with both the MSO Librarian and some orchestral musicians where you will be able to discuss questions related to your composition.

-Please contact Katharine Bartholomeusz-Plows with any queries on firstname.lastname@example.org.
+Please contact Andrew Groch with any queries on firstname.lastname@example.org.